adaptyteam/adapty-docs/versioned_docs/version-3.0/test-purchases-with-testflight.md

 :::note

-Please keep in mind that the renewal rate is accelerated in TestFlight.
+Please keep in mind that the subscription renewal rate is accelerated in TestFlight.
 Each subscription is renewed daily, up to 6 times within one week, regardless of the subscription's duration.
 For more details, refer to the [official Apple documentation](https://developer.apple.com/help/app-store-connect/test-a-beta-version/subscription-renewal-rate-in-testflight).

 :::